 Roomba 770 has the dual HEPA filters that help the robotic vacuum to better capture dust and dirt without letting them escape.
 Plus, Roomba 770 sends notifications to the owner when the dustbin gets full.

 When we tested Roomba 770 and made it clean fur, dust and dirt, as we said previously, it did a fantastic job.
-It sometimes hit the same spots over and over, but it’s not that frequent.
+It sometimes hit the same spots over and over, but not frequently.

 Roomba 770 is an excellent performer smart floor cleaner that has superior cleaning capabilities.
 Frankly, if you want to go automated and completely remove the thought of vacuuming, Roomba 770 can help you achieve your goal.